 - Canon EF 16-35mm f/2.8L III USM Lens

 - Canon EF 24mm f/1.4L II USM Lens

-Short telephoto lenses are my favorites for shots of passing sailboats, for closeup shots around the lobster traps, and for portraits.
-A telephoto in the 100-200mm range should be more than adequate for the eagles, osprey, seals, and any other types of wildlife that we might encounter in our travels together.
+Telephoto lenses in the 100-200mm range are useful for shots of passing sailboats; for closeup photos around the lobster traps, and for portraits.
+A reasonable size telephoto should be more than adequate for the eagles, osprey, seals, and any other types of wildlife that we might encounter in our travels together.
 A telephoto in the 100mm range is also a great choice for portraits of the friendly people that we will meet along the shore and the wonderful hospitable staff at the resort.

 Wide-angle lenses are compact and they fit well in most camera bags.
 The same is not true though for large telephoto lenses.
 Fortunately, a monster telephoto lens will not be necessary here.
 You do not need to carry around a huge 500mm lens to have a great time on the coast of Maine.

 Recommended telephoto lenses include the: